Update 2: 19 April 2021

 Dent said Family Traveller had carried out a survey of 2,400 readers which he said showed many affluent families had saved holiday money during the pandemic and were now “desperate to get away” and willing to spend up to 20% more.

 Family Traveller has received investment to relaunch led by German Capital Partner, a Berlin-based private equity group, which Dent said “shows confidence in our business model and our plan to scale internationally”.

 Update 1: 24 September 2020

-UPDATE: The Family Traveller brand was bought by an investment group on 24 September, which its liquidator said in a statement was “a vote of confidence in the brand, and the future of the travel sector as a whole”.
+The Family Traveller brand was bought by an investment group in what its liquidator said in a statement was “a vote of confidence in the brand, and the future of the travel sector as a whole”.